applejag/notes-old/code-design/functional-decomposition/stocks-trading-service-using-functional-decomposition.md

 date: 2021-01-30T21:19
 tags:
   - programming/why functional decomposition is bad
-  - programming/when functions land in the frontend
+  - programming/when buissness logic lands in the frontend
 ---

 # Stocks trading service using functional decomposition